MrChebik/Java8-Training/Chapter 2 - The Stream API/README.md

 ## Task 12
 Count all short words in a parallel `Stream<String>`, as described in Section 2.13, "Parallel Streams", on page 40, by updating an array of `AtomicInteger`.
 Use the atomic `getAndIncrement` method to safely increment each counter.

+## Task 13
+Repeat the preceding exercise, but filter out the short strings and use the `collect` method with `Collectors.groupingBy` and `Collectors.counting`.